Author: Stanislav Gorodilov, RKF-FCI Judge

 The faults is a short muzzle, often accompanied by undershot jaw.
 If the muzzle is too long, usually the dog does not have a pronounced stop.

-Jaws/Teeth: Teeth are of big size, white, preferably in a complete set (42 teeth according to the dental formula).
+Jaws/Teeth: Teeth are strong, white, preferably in a complete set (42 teeth according to the dental formula).
 Scissors bite or level bite.
-A tight undershot is acceptable for dogs older than 3 years.
+A tight undershot (without a gap) is acceptable for dogs older than 3 years.

 On accessing Yakutian Laika teeth formula and bite it is necessary to take into consideration dog’s age and living conditions.
 Usually Yakutian Laikas live and grow in severe climate conditions.
 And throughout the breed history no selection by number of teeth and bite was held.